Jauhar Saleem

 Jauhar Saleem is a Pakistani career diplomat known for soft diplomacy.
-He assumed charge as Acting Foreign Secretary on Sep 30, 2022.
-He also served as Pakistan's ambassador to Italy from April 2020-September 2022.
+He assumed charge as Acting Foreign Secretary on 30 September 2022.
+He also served as Pakistan's ambassador to Italy from April 2020 to September 2022.

 Early life

 Jauhar Saleem, a career diplomat of the Foreign Service of Pakistan born on 10 April 1963.
 His hometown is Lahore, Pakistan.

 Education

 Jauhar Saleem was educated at GCU Lahore, University of Pennsylvania, Johns Hopkins University and Georgetown University.

 Career

 Saleem is currently serving as Acting Foreign Secretary.
 He served on various assignments in the Pakistan Foreign Office as well as Pakistan's diplomatic missions abroad, including Brazil, Turkey, USA, and Croatia.
 Prior to his appointment as ambassador in 2007, he was also the Director General for Europe and Eurasia in the Foreign Office, Islamabad.

 Bosnia and Herzegovina

 Saleem was the Ambassador of Pakistan to Bosnia & Herzegovina from 2008 to 2011.

 Bahrain

 Saleem served as the Ambassador at the Embassy of Pakistan in Bahrain from 2011 to 2014.